 Guard: A Guard allows you to block a large grid area, and unlike a normal block or dodge, does not need to be swept during your Sweep Phase.
 You can leave it in play and block with it again next turn!
 A Guard is still a block.
 If you make your Guard a Power Block, it is only a Power Block for that turn.
 While you have a Guard in play, you cannot attack to the areas covered by the Guard.
 You must remove your Guard from play in order to play a new defense, or attack to those areas.
 Remember, as with other blocks, if you just blocked with your Guard, you may only attack to areas not covered by that Guard.
-As a Standing Defense, you do not need to Defend an attack to play a Guard, but may play only 1 unprovoked Guard per turn, only during your Defense Phase.
+You may drop a guard you have in play at any time during your turn, but still must adhere to attack restrictions if that was the last defense you defended with during your turn.
+During your May Do/Must Do phase you may put into play 1 unprovoked Guard per turn (this does not count as a card played).

 Standing Defenses: Standing defenses are a type of card that remain in play and affect the game until they are removed.
 These cards state that they are a Standing Defense.
-You may play Standing Defenses during your Defense or Attack phase, even if you have not been attacked.
+You may play non-gridded Standing Defenses during your Defense or Attack phase even if you have not been attacked.
+You may drop (discard) a standing defense you have in play at any time during your turn.